1jour1vin

 Drink before

-Within 6 months to retain its freshness, otherwise within 3 years.
+Within 6 months to maintain the "first-time buyer" status; otherwise, within 3 years

 Food and wine pairings